Rhizomatica/hermes-net/README.md

 ## system_scripts

-This folder contains all the scripts needed by the HERMES system.
-Examples include email management and media transcoding scripts.
+Core scripts which performance many different tasks in network orchestration, like email management and media transcoding.

+## system_services

+System service files, like init files and udev rules.

 ## include

 Contains header common to more than one project.

-## system_scripts

-Core scripts which performance many different tasks in network orchestration, like email deletion and media transcoding.

-## system_services

-System service files, like init files and udev rules.

 ### Authors